ksmks0921/Surrf-Laravel/README.md

-<h1 align="center">Surf 🏄‍♀️</h1>
+<h1 align="center">Surrf 🏄‍♀️</h1>

 ## Introduction

-Surf, the opinionated Software as a Service Starter Kit that can help you build your next great idea 💰.
+Surrf, the opinionated Software as a Service Starter Kit that can help you build your next great idea 💰.
 Surf is fork off [Wave](https://devdojo.com/wave), and is built with [Laravel](https://laravel.com), [Voyager](https://voyager.devdojo.com), [TailwindCSS](https://tailwindcss.com), and a few other awesome technologies.
 Here are some of the awesome features ✨:

  - [Authentication](https://wave.devdojo.com/docs/features/authentication)
  - [User Profiles](https://wave.devdojo.com/docs/features/user-profiles)